liangchow/leetcode/Notes/JS.md

 - **`Object.hasOwnProperty(prop)`**: Test object for properties, e.g., `users.hasOwnProperty("Ali")` returns `false`.

 Finally....<br>
 A complex object can have multiple objects.
-In the example below, each inner object has an `id`, representing a specific object.
+In the example below, each inner object has an `id` like '2548', representing a specific object.
 These objects can have missing or incomplete data.

 ```
 const recordCollection = {